 which lead to my least favorite part of school that came next.

+P2

-My least favorite part of school was the early days of community college cause I found
+My least favorite part of school was the early days of community college because I found

 myself changing plans multiple times and was worried/stressed about studying subjects I

 couldn’t stand.
-Math before high school ended was the subject that was an easy A or B. Math
+Before high school ended, Math was was an easy A or B.

-after high school along with chemistry was the struggle.
+After high school, math along with chemistry was a struggle.
 I started to gain somewhat of an interest

+Your formatting is weird here

 in my current major when I was doing a little bit of research for an assignment where I had to